abpframework/abp/docs/en/UI/Angular/Component-Replacement.md

     }
 }
 ```
-In this code, `configureFn` is a factory function that adds the new layout component to the `ReplaceableComponentsService`.
+In this code, `configureLayoutFn` is a factory function that adds the new layout component to the `ReplaceableComponentsService`.
 The `APP_INITIALIZER` provider runs this function when the application starts.

 note: (don't forget: you should add the CUSTOM_LAYOUT_PROVIDERS in the app.module.ts file)